Gankra/thesis/thesis.md

 This produces the same optimized code as the original indexing-based solution, but more importantly, it's more robust to transformations.
-Iterating backwards now also produces vectorized unchecked code, because the optimizer has less to prove about our data.
+Iterating backwards now also produces vectorized unchecked code, because the optimizer has less to prove about the program's behaviour.
 As an added bonus, client code ends up simplified as well, as all the error-prone iteration boiler plate has been eliminated.
-Of course, this adds more implementation burden to the developer of an API.
-Special access patterns that can be optimized cannot generally be built by an external client unless an unsafe "raw" API is also exposed.
-For arrays, there *is* a raw API because it's simple and obvious.
-However complexity basically only goes up from arrays, and this may not always be reasonable to do.

-Note that it is *not* sufficient for the array to *just* produces the indices.
-Even if the indices were wrapped in an opaque type so they couldn't be modified, they could be stored until they're no longer valid, or passed to a completely *different* array, which has no way to identify which array the indices originated from.
-Only by building a complete abstraction wrapping the whole iteration process can we obtain sufficient data-trust to produce a satisfactory result.
+Of course, this doesn't come for free: iterators are effectively special-casing certain access patterns at the burden of the interface's implementor.
+In the case of iterators, this burden is well justified.
+Linear iteration is incredibly common, and is well worth the specialization.
+But if the user wants binary search an array without bounds checks, iterators do them no good.

+This is why Rust also provides a raw unchecked indexing API.
+If users have a special case and really need to optimize it to death, they can drop down to the raw API and regain full control.
+In the case of arrays, the raw API is trivial to provide and obvious, so there is little worry of the maintenance burden or unnecessarily exposing implementation details.
+This isn't true for all interfaces (what's the raw API for searching an abstract ordered map?).

 It turns out that ownership provides us with powerful tools for manufacturing data trust.
 For instance, escape analysis is notable in garbage collected